 Care for Older People Non-disabled people are consistently less satisfied than average with care for older people.
 Older people and disabled people are consistently more satisfied than average with care for older people.
-Care for physically disabled and those with learning difficulties Disabled people are consistently more satisfied than average with care for physically disabled and those with learning difficulties.
-Customer services Older people, disabled people and people from a BAME background are consistently more satisfied than average with customer services.
-People aged 46-65 are consistently less satisfied than average with customer services.
-Environmental health and trading standards Older people, disabled people and people from BAME backgrounds are consistently more satisfied than average with environmental health and trading standards.
+Care for physically disabled and those with learning difficulties Non-disabled people are consistently less satisfied than average with care for physically disabled people and those with learning difficulties.
+Disabled people are consistently more satisfied than average with care for physically disabled people and those with learning difficulties.
+Customer services People from a BAME background are consistently more than average with customer services.
+People aged 45-64 are consistently less satisfied than average with customer services.
+Environmental health and trading standards Disabled people and people from BAME backgrounds are consistently more satisfied than average with environmental health and trading standards.
 Housing advice services Disabled people are consistently more satisfied than average with housing advice services.
-Libraries Females, younger people and people from a BAME background are consistently more satisfied than average with library services.
-Local bus services Younger people, people up to the age of 65 and disabled people are consistently less satisfied than average with local bus services.
-Older people are consistently more satisfied than average with local bus services.
+Libraries Females and younger people are consistently more satisfied than average with library services.
+Males and people aged 45 - 64 are consistently less satisfied than average with libraries.
 Parks and open spaces Disabled people are consistently less satisfied than average with parks and open spaces.
 Younger people are consistently more satisfied than average with parks and open spaces.
-Planning Disabled people and Females are consistently less satisfied than average with planning.
+Planning Disabled people are consistently less satisfied than average with planning.
 Younger people are consistently more satisfied than average with planning.
-Public Health People aged 46-65 are consistently less satisfied with public health services.
-Disabled people are consistently more satisfied with public health services.
+Public Health People aged 45-64 are consistently less satisfied with public health services.
 Schools Older people and disabled people are consistently less satisfied than average with schools.
 Females and younger people are consistently more satisfied than average with schools.

-Sport and leisure facilities Males, older people and disabled people are consistently less satisfied than average with sport and leisure facilities.
+Sport and leisure facilities Older people and disabled people are consistently less satisfied than average with sport and leisure facilities.
 Females and younger people are consistently more satisfied than average with sport and leisure facilities.
 Highways and roads Younger people are consistently more satisfied than average with highways and roads.
-Welfare benefits and council tax reduction for which the council is responsible Younger people are consistently less satisfied than average with welfare benefits and council tax.
-Females, older people and disabled people are consistently more satisfied than average with welfare benefits and council tax.
+People aged 46 - 65 and non disabled people are consistently more People aged 46 - 65 and non disabled people are consistently more than average with welfare benefits and council tax.
+Free Car parking This was the first year for a question surrounding free car parking and therefore, trends are not available.
+In the first year of asking however, the data show that younger people were more satisfied than average and people from BAME backgrounds were less satisfied than average with free car parking.